Jump to a Chapter

 What is the main purpose of industrial coating systems?

-What materials are commonly used in industrial coatings?
+What materials are commonly used?

-Why is surface preparation important before applying coatings?
+Why is surface preparation important?

 Are industrial coatings used outside heavy industries?